Open-Wine-Components/umu-launcher/README.md

 ```

 Notes:

-`WINEPREFIX` designates where to create the wine prefix.
-If not specified it will default to /home/username/Games/umu/<gameid>
+- `WINEPREFIX` designates where to create the wine prefix.
+If not specified it will default to /home/username/Games/umu/GAMEID
-`GAMEID` designates a corresponding umu-id from the [umu-database](https://umu.openwinecomponents.org/) for games that have fixes that need to be applied.
-If not specified it defaults to umu-default
+- `GAMEID` designates a corresponding umu-id from the [umu-database](https://umu.openwinecomponents.org/) for games that have fixes that need to be applied.
+Defaults to umu-default
-`PROTONPATH` designates the full path to a specific proton version.
-Alternatively you can use "GE-Proton" to auto-download and use the latest GE-Proton build.
-If not specified it defaults to UMU-Proton.
+- `PROTONPATH` designates the full path to a specific proton version.
+Alternatively you can use value "GE-Proton" to auto-download and use the latest GE-Proton build.
+Defaults to UMU-Proton.
 (UMU-Proton is the latest stable version of Valve's proton tool with UMU compatibility added)
-`STORE` designates what storefront to use.
+- `STORE` designates what storefront to use.
 UMU uses GAMEID and STORE to search the [umu-database](https://umu.openwinecomponents.org/) for fixes to apply to a game.
 Defaults to "none".

 See the [documentation](https://github.com/Open-Wine-Components/umu-launcher/blob/main/docs/umu.1.scd) for more examples and the [project's wiki](https://github.com/Open-Wine-Components/umu-launcher/wiki/Frequently-asked-questions-(FAQ)) for Frequently Asked Questions.